BrandEmbassy/slim-nette-extension/README.md

 # Nette Extension for integration of SLIM for API

-This extension brings power of [Slim](https://www.slimframework.com/) for applications using [Nette DI](https://github.com/nette/di).
+This extension brings the power of [Slim](https://www.slimframework.com/) for applications using [Nette DI](https://github.com/nette/di).
 It enables you to easily work with Slim middleware stack and develop your API easily.

-General idea is discussed in this [article](https://petrhejna.org/blog/api-chain-of-responsibility-approach).
+The general idea has been discussed in this [article](https://petrhejna.org/blog/api-chain-of-responsibility-approach).
 (Czech language)

 ## Philosophy